rgrempel/elm-web-api/README.md

 {-| Opaque type representing a Javascript function. -}
 type Function

+{-| The number of arguments expected by a function. -}
+length : Function -> Int

 {-| Opaque type representing a Javascript exception. -}
 type Error